IT Jobs Watch, Tracking the IT Job Market

 Click the description links to view more in-depth information including historical trends dating back to 2004.
 For the type of information available see the section below.

-1Rank is a measure of relative demand and is calculated per region/area/location across all categories.
+1Rank is a measure of relative demand and is calculated nationwide and per region/area/location across all categories.

 Examples of the information available